rahulkumargit1/Loan-Approval-Prediction/Readme.md

 Bank Asset Value: 8000000

-Submit the Form:

-Click the "Predict Loan Status" button.
+Click "Predict Loan Status" to see the result (e.g., Prediction: Approved (Probability: 92.34%)).
-The result will display below the form, e.g., Prediction: Approved (Probability of Approval: 92.34%).

-Test the API Directly (Optional):

-Use a tool like Postman or curl to send a POST request to http://localhost:5000/predict with JSON data:{
+Test the API Directly (Optional):Send a POST request to http://localhost:5000/predict with JSON:
+{
     "no_of_dependents": 2,
     "education": "Graduate",
     "self_employed": "No",